rjdman/machine-learning/projects/capstone/final_report.md

 [block]: https://i.stack.imgur.com/msvse.png "Residual block" [source: imgur](https://i.stack.imgur.com/msvse.png) Residual block

-Since the ResNet50 is a great classifier for images, **Transfer Learning** can be applied using the ResNet50 model.
+Since the ResNet50 model is a great classifier for images, **Transfer Learning** can be applied using the ResNet50 model.
 Rather than having to build a whole new model architecture and train weights from scratch, we can remove the fully-connected layers or the classifier from the ResNet50 model.
 We can then build our own model architecture on top then apply one of the following strategies (as shown in the image below):

 * Train the entire model (initialising pre-trained weights or random)
 * Freeze some of the initial layers and train the other layers